ng-/ng/readme.md

 ## changelog
 #### 0.0.0-rc4
 - Changed Rpc from http.get to post to handle large files
+- Changed Rpc to send body as JSON rather than querystring

 #### 0.0.0-rc3
 - Fixed encoding issue when rpc argument was base64